json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 Examining this schema and comparing to the data, we can see that various JSON schema properties are present:

-* there are `required` fields, specifying which fields in the record cannot not be null - this attribute also contains the table's primary key, in this case `EmployeeId`
+* there are `required` fields, specifying which fields in the record cannot not be null — this attribute also contains the table's primary key, in this case `EmployeeId`

 * some `string` fields have the `maxLength` property, reflecting that a maximum length is defined for the database column

-* some `string` fields have the `format` property, that identifies them as `date-time` fields - validation/parsing tools can use this to ensure data validity
+* some `string` fields have the `format` property, that identifies them as `date-time` fields — validation/parsing tools can use this to ensure data validity

-* a `type` with an array of values means the field can be any one of those types - e.g. `["string", "null"]` is a string field that is nullable
+* a `type` with an array of values means the field can be any one of those types — e.g. `["string", "null"]` is a string field that is nullable

+While this approach is not typical—and not always the most appropriate — we support two ways for a property to be absent: it can be explicitly set to null, or it can be omitted entirely.
+This can help reduce bandwidth when transmitting data and aligns with XML conventions, which SlashDB also supports and which similarly allow a tag to be either "nillable" or omitted.

 #### Endpoints With Multiple Records

-To pull multiple records:
+To pull multiple records (table) you would use:

 https://demo.slashdb.com/db/Chinook/Employee.json?limit=3

-And the schema:
+To get corresponding schema:

 https://demo.slashdb.com/db/Chinook/Employee.json?schema